pkarsy/sshportfw/README.md

 > go run *.go
 ```

-### STEP 2 : Connect to every SSH server with command line BEFORE using this utility
+### STEP 2 : login to every SSH server with command line BEFORE using this utility
 for example
 ```
 > ssh router